 There is also a small souvenir outlet with Australian made products and photographic sessions with a python are available throughout the day, weather permitting.

-The Armadale Reptile Centre is located on the South Western Highway, just 3 kilometres from Armadale and a 45 minute drive from Perth.
+The Armadale Reptile Centre is located on the South Western Highway, just 3 kilometres from Armadale and a 45-minute drive from Perth.
 They are open daily, closed on Wednesdays except during school holidays.
 Please visit their website for more information.

 Australian Tourism Accreditation Barbeque Birdwatching Carpark Caters for challenges with learning and communication Caters for vision impairment Coach Parking Electric Vehicle Charging Point Enquiry Desk Family Nature & Wildlife Picnic Area Public Toilet Visitor Information Centre Walk Walks Wheelchair access

 AUD14 – Concession